itu-rad/nvmefs/README.md

 ```

 > **Note:**
 > The end-to-end tests are implemented in Python.
-The provided make target will automatically set up a Python environment and install all
+The provided make target will automatically set up a Python environment and install all dependencies

 ## Development